PRS15/MediCareHub/README.md

 MediCareHub is a web application designed to provide medical services efficiently.
 It is built using Django and Bootstrap, offering essential features like booking appointments, an admin panel for managing the platform, and a pharmacy section for easy access to medications.

-## Features

-- **Book Appointments:** Patients can easily schedule medical appointments with their preferred healthcare providers through the platform.

-- **Admin Panel:** Healthcare professionals have access to a user-friendly admin panel for managing appointments, patient records, and other vital aspects of the system.

-- **Pharmacy Section:** Users can browse and purchase medications through the integrated pharmacy section.

 ## Installation

 To get started with MediCareHub on your local machine, follow these steps: